Caellian/blog/2024/rust_metaprogramming.md

 }
 ```

-The discriminant type (`ToInputConnector`) will never be constructed.
-Using it
+The discriminant type (`ToInputConnector`) will never be constructed much like
-allows the same `Apply` trait to be used for multiple different mappings which
+majority of structs in metaprogramming.
+Using it allows the same `Apply` trait
+to be used for multiple different mappings which makes it more ergonomic to
-makes it more ergonomic to import `Apply` operation.
+import `Apply` operation.

 I'm using `Phantom` in `ToInputConnector` because Rust will require `Model` to
 be used in the signature of `Apply` implementation.
 Generally, any types that
 stay constant across all mapping invocations have to be placed into the
 `Phantom` here.

-Then _method_ application can be specified (think of it as the body of the method):
+Then _method_ application can now be specified:

 ```rust
 //#! file:"model.rs"